 Weekly egg consumption and risk for stroke, CAD, and mortality among persons with diabetes mellitus in NHANES-I

-- After adjusting for differences in age, gender, race, serum cholesterol, body mass index, diabetes, blood pressure, educational status and cigarette smoking, no significant (NS) difference was observed between persons who consumed more than six eggs per week compared to those who consumed none or less than one egg per week in regards to stroke, ischemic stroke or CAD
+- After adjusting for differences in age, gender, race, serum cholesterol, BMI, diabetes, blood pressure, educational status and cigarette smoking, no significant (NS) difference was observed between persons who consumed more than six eggs per week compared to those who consumed none or less than one egg per week in regards to stroke, ischemic stroke or CAD

 - Sub-group analysis revealed that among diabetics, consumption of more than six eggs per week was associated with an increased risk of CAD (RR 2.0 95% CI 1.0-3.8)